Vancouver Public Library

 Locals, tourists and recent immigrants – count the number of accents you catch as you stroll here – throng the eateries and shops of...

-You'll have spotted the lunchtime line-ups at the Japadog hotdog stands around town, but a storefront was also opened in 2010 by the...
+You'll have spotted the lunchtime line-ups at the Japadog hotdog stands around town, but this was their first storefront, opening back...

 350 W Georgia St · interesting places nearby

 This dramatic, Colosseum-like building must be a temple to the great god of libraries.
 If not, it's certainly one of the world's most magnificent book-lending facilities.
 Designed by Moshe Safdie and opened in 1995, it contains 1.2 million books and other items spread out over seven levels, all of them seemingly populated by language students silently learning English from textbooks (and messaging each other).

 There's free wi-fi available on-site, plus computer terminals if you don't have your laptop.
 The library hosts a lively roster of free book readings and literary events.
 If you're traveling with kids, the downstairs children's section is an ideal hangout.
 Plans were also being finalized on our visit to open the library's rooftop garden and add a cafe for visitors – ask at the front desk (quietly).